collective-soundworks/soundworks/resources/API_PRINCIPLES.md

   }

   // server only
-  async connect(client) {
+  enter(client) {
-    // ...
-    // async is needed because `connect` has to be slaved to the
+    // client enter the experience when it has gone through
-    // initialization process of the `client`
+    // all services' initialization process (client-side and server-side) }
-  }

-  async disconnect(client) {
+  exit(client) {
+    // called when a user disconnect from the page, is called before
-    // ...
+    // services disconnect method
   }
 }
 ```